TheHornblow3r/Path-Of-Diablo-Early-Ladder-Guide/readme.md

 # Main Route

 1. Imbue boots for faster/runwalk
+   1. Optional: Run Sewers for Radament to get book of skill or do it later
 2. Run **Rocky Waste -> Dry Hills** (right hand)
 3. In **Dry Hills** find **Halls of the Dead** and place TP at entrance
 4. **Dry Hills -> Far Oasis** (follow edges)